CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/README.md

 With this extension, the tile content may be a glTF asset.
 Runtime engines must be able to determine compatibility before loading the content.
 If the glTF asset uses or requires certain glTF extensions, then these extensions must also be listed in the `3DTILES_content_gltf` object.
 This is a property of the top-level tileset `extensions` object with the following properties:

-* `extensionsUsed`: an array of glTF extensions used by glTF content in the tileset.
+* `extensionsUsed`: an array of glTF extensions used by any glTF content in the tileset.
-* `extensionsRequired`: an array of glTF extensions required by glTF content in the tileset.
+* `extensionsRequired`: an array of glTF extensions required by any glTF content in the tileset.

 The following is an example of using the `3DTILES_content_gltf` extension to directly refer to a glTF asset, which in turn requires the `EXT_mesh_gpu_instancing` extension: